Red4mber/Thermite/README.md

 It is written entirely in Rust and so far does not any dependencies at all.
 I tried as much as possible to make everything myself, mostly for learning,but also just for the sake of it.

-## Features
+## What it does

-The library is already capable of performing direct syscalls, with dynamic system service number retrieval.
+The library is already capable of:

+- Walking the PEB structures to enumerate all loaded modules - GetModuleHandle() alike
+- Walking a module's internal structures to enumerate all its exports - GetProcAddress() alike
+- Dynamically extract syscalls numbers from NTDLL.dll `(if not hooked)`    - Hells Gate
+- Performing direct syscalls -

 In the src/examples folder, there is a file showcasing it's capabilities with a shellcode injector using syscalls.

 so far it does not support 32bit architecture and there's still a lot of stuff that have yet to be implemented, the road is long had of me.